bluefroguk1/empire-dump/content/Wiki/The Nations/Marches/The Marches look and feel.md

 Balston Household.jpg
 Not All Gloom And Doom.jpg
 ## Camps
 Gates and doors are traditionally decorated with woven bundles of grain on either side, the respect shown to the land prevents evil doers from entering.
 The hearth is where food taken from the land is prepared.
 It is the core of a Marcher home and should always be kept clean, ideally decorated with fresh cut flowers to prevent food cooked there causing a poison of the blood.
-Poor March Folk or those on campaign will make do with bundles of grass or common meadow flowers.
+Poor March Folk or those on campaign [[Will|will]] make do with bundles of grass or common meadow flowers.
 Marcher Camp.jpg
 Shanks_Awning.jpg
 [[Herb]] Business.jpg